Cerealkillerway/materialNote/README.md

 - edited image popover to be shown always in the editor area
 - options have been added to image and table dropdowns to handle materialize's styles for those items
+- color palette dropdown has been edited to meet materialize's color palette

 ## API additions